Examples of antique watchmaking tools restored by André Léchot

 A topping tool

-The steel disc in the centre is the cutter that effectively files the form of the teeth of the wheel.
+The steel disc in the centre is the cutter that files the form of the teeth of the wheel.
+It is ‘split’ and adjusted, with the lateral steel screw set into the disc, to be able to index the next tooth.

-The two long screws adjust the height of the disc (in the image above) in penetration with the teeth which are being modified.
+The two long screws adjust the height of the disc in penetration with the teeth which are being modified, twice for security.

-A second topping tool fixed to its original box, containing multiple cutters and accessories.
+A second topping tool of similar period fixed to its original box, containing multiple cutters and accessories.
+Each cutter would cut or refine a different profile.

 A depthing tool

-Two complete mobiles (wheel and pinion) were placed between the spindles and the penetration between wheel and pinion adjusted manually.
-Once correct the end of the spindles scribed the correct arc distance for the positioning of the two mobiles on the mainplate.
+Two complete mobiles (wheel and pinion) are placed between the spindles and the penetration between wheel and pinion adjusted manually.
+Once correct the end of the spindles scribed the correct arc distance for the positioning of the two mobiles on the main-plate.

 A centering tool